Yurb19/rgm/README.md

  ## Note
- In order to access the users route, Authorization header mush be filled with the Bearer Token
+ In order to access the users route, Authorization header must be filled with the Bearer Token